 Investments in developing alternative sources of customer data have been growing, Davis notes, but he is looking to see if these small investments turn into much larger ones.

 “I think the hope generally is that there’s an evolution into more sophisticated, more substantial investments or activities as they continue to get more comfortable,” Davis states.

 Rework the System

-Davis suggests in his article a framework to creating a more inclusive company culture, for both employees and customers.
+Davis suggests a three-prong framework to creating a more inclusive company culture, for both employees and customers.